Your IT & Tech Mates

 11. Safeguarding for aged care, schools and vulnerable people

 Extra care must be taken for older people, residents, children, students, vulnerable persons, people with disability and people who rely on a provider to organise support.
-Providers must not pressure people to approve services or referrals, and must use appropriate consent and internal authorisation processes.
+Providers must not pressure people to approve services or referrals, and must use appropriate consent and authorisation processes.

 12. Loss, damage and limitations